 Most Holy Patriarchal Basilica of Santa Maria Antiqua dates to the 5th century A.D.

-and is the principle church and seat of the Archfather.
+and is the principle church and seat of His Holiness and Eminence the Archfather.
 The Deaconry of Santa Maria Antiqua

-functions as the principle charitable office of the Patriarchal
+functions as the principle charitable office of the Pontifical

 foot of the Palatine Hill.
 It is the oldest Christian monument in the